Introduction

 - High-resolution digital waveform display

-- Cloud-based data storage and reporting
+- Cloud-based data storage

-- Automated arrhythmia detection algorithms
+- Automated arrhythmia detection

 - Integration with telemedicine platforms